simon387/notes/java/liferay.md

 ## Application Display Template (ADT)

+They are similar to the templates under web contents, remember to search in both location if you can't find the desidered template.

 + database table: ```ddmtemplate```
   + after editing one row, I had to restart Liferay to see the effect (lol)
 + you can edit them as admin user in Liferay under ```Configuration > Application Display Template```